Diffusion Models for Hyperspectral Image Analysis: A Comprehensive Review

-To tackle these issues, Ma et al. proposedBSDM (Background Suppression Diffusion Model) \cite{ref105}, a novel anomaly detection solution.
-BSDM simultaneously learns the latent background distribution and generalizes it across different datasets to suppress complex backgrounds.
+To tackle these issues, Ma et al. proposed BSDM (Background Suppression Diffusion Model) \cite{ref105}, a novel anomaly detection solution.
+BSDM simultaneously learns the latent background distribution—which physically corresponds to the dominant, highly correlated spectral signatures of normal ground materials— and generalizes it across different datasets to suppress complex backgrounds, as shown in Figure~\ref{image12}.
 This approach is characterized by three key aspects: 1.
-Pseudo background noise is designed for the complex backgrounds of HSIs, and a Diffusion Model (DM) is employed to learn the underlying latent background distribution.
-2. To address generalizability, a statistical bias module adapts BSDM to datasets from various domains without requiring labeled samples.
+Pseudo-background noise was designed for the complex background of HSI (which often suffers from spectral variability due to illumination and atmospheric changes), and the diffusion model (DM) was adopted to learn the potential background distribution.
+2. To address the generalization issue, the statistical bias module enables BSDM to adapt to datasets from different domains without the need to label samples.
 3. For effective background suppression, the DM's inference process was innovatively improved by feeding the original hyperspectral image into a denoising network, which removes the background as if it were noise.
+Physically, this means the diffusion model acts as an advanced spectral filter that only reconstructs the learned low-rank background manifold; signatures that deviate from this manifold (the anomalies) fail to be reconstructed, naturally isolating them.
 This work also marked the first application of diffusion modeling to hyperspectral image anomaly detection.